antrov/acromegaly-ios/Carthage/Checkouts/PromiseKit/Documentation/GettingStarted.md

 > Swift emits a warning if you forget to `catch` a chain.
 But we'll
 > talk about that in more detail later.

-Each promise is an object that represents an individual, asychnronous task.
+Each promise is an object that represents an individual, asynchronous task.
 If a task fails, its promise becomes *rejected*.
 Chains that contain rejected promises skip all subsequent `then`s.
 Instead, the next `catch` is executed.
 (Strictly speaking, *all* subsequent `catch` handlers are executed.)